“We seek holistic solutions that are financially and emotionally better for you and your family.”

 Sometimes we can spend a lot of time and emotional energy trying to negotiate with a former spouse or partner, and even though we think that this negotiating is a good idea and saving money, if you have tried this approach and you’re still “standing still” then you need to consider a Sunshine Coast Family Lawyer.

-This is true in both parenting and property division matters.
+This is true in family law, parenting and property division matters.
 In parenting matters, it’s important to remember that separation on its own will have a long lasting impact on your children; failing to resolve conflict quickly could have more serious consequences for your children.
 In property division matters, if you know that there is no prospect of reconciliation, deal with your asset division quickly.

 We often hear clients saying what their assets were worth at separation, however the courts will take into account the value of assets at the time of settlement, even if it’s 2 years later (this includes any increase in the value of your superannuation).